agude/agude.github.io/_drafts/2023-01-09-ai_art_artists_and_cameras.md

 AI art and the debate around it fascinates me for two reasons:

-1. Machine learning is my job, so I am excited to see the field advance.
+1. I am a Machine learning engineer; my job is to build systems like the ones generating these pieces of art.
-2. I am an artist, and I come from a long line of artists.
+2. I am an artist, specifically a landscape photographer, and I come from a long line of artists.

-My great-great-great grandfather was the Norwegian landscape painter [Hans Gude][hans_gude] and my father, also named [Hans Gude][hans_gude_2], was [an accomplished oil painter][painter].
-I don't have their skill with a brush but I still longed to make art, so I picked up a camera.
+My great-great-great grandfather was the Norwegian landscape painter [Hans Gude][hans_gude] and my father, also named [Hans Gude][hans_gude_2], was [an accomplished oil painter][painter].[^hans_art] I don't have their skill with a brush but I still longed to make art, so I picked up a camera.

+[^hans_art]:
+    My father somewhat rejected the title of "artist", although in later life he branded himself as such.
+He prefered to think of himself as a craftsman, honing his skills through hardwork and study.

 Photography appealed to me **specifically because** it used technology.
 I like learning new technologies and how to master them.
-I _also_ thought it would be easier to learn to make art I was happy with with a camera than with oil paints and although I learned that photography has its own skills to master, after 15 years I think I was right.
+I _also_ thought it would be easier to learn to make art I was happy with with a camera than with oil paints.
+Although I learned that photography has its own skills to master, after 15 years I think I was right: it is much easier than oil painting.

+I think that's why I feel some kinship with these prompt engineers.

 Regardless I think AI is here to stay.
 It is too useful a tool.
 So I like to think about it from a tool perspective and for that I like to think about how